Asian traders cautious ahead of bank meetings

 The uncertainty leading up to the meeting is keeping traders at bay, Chris Weston, chief market analyst in Melbourne at IG Ltd, said.

-“No one is prepared to take on too much risk ahead of the Bank of Japan and the Fed Open Market Committee meetings,” he told Bloomberg News.
+“No one is prepared to take on too much risk ahead of the Bank of Japan and the Fed Open Market Committee meetings,” he told Bloomberg News.—APP

-Tokyo’s Nikkei index swung to and fro in early trade before ending the morning 0.1 percent higher.

-However, Hong Kong slipped 0.5 percent and Shanghai lost 0.2 percent following healthy gains Monday.
-Sydney dropped 0.2 percent and Seoul was flat and Singapore shed 0.2 percent.